 Health and disease info: DNA testing can also indicate which conditions for what you may have a preponderance.
 It's a controversial feature, to be sure.
 Knowing that you have a genetic predisposition to a certain form of cancer may make you more vigilant for testing, but it may also lead to increased stress -- worrying about a potential health condition that may never develop, even if you're "genetically susceptible" to it.
 The possibility of false positives and false negatives abound -- any such information should be discussed with your doctor before you act upon it.

 How DNA tests work

 Afraid of needles and drawing blood?
-Good news: That's not an issue with these tests.
+That's not an issue with these kits, which all involve either a swab test or a little bit of spit.
 All you need to do is spit into a vial or rub a swab in your mouth -- all the genetic data needed for these tests is present in your saliva -- and ship the DNA sample to the company for analysis.

 The reason that a saliva sample works as well as blood (or hair follicles or skin samples) is that your DNA -- which is short for deoxyribonucleic acid -- is present in all of them.
 It's the basic genetic code present in all of your cells that makes up your key attributes, from the color of your eyes to the shape of your ears to how susceptible you are to cholesterol.

 The key terms you need to know when comparing DNA testing services are:

 SNP (single nucleotide polymorphism): Genotyping is done by measuring genetic variation.
 One of the more common is SNP genotyping, which measures the variations of a single nucleotide polymorphism.
 In our service summaries below, we discuss the number of SNPs.
 That's because the more a company measures, the more granular the variations analyzed.

 Autosomal DNA testing: An autosomal test can be administered to both men and women and traces lineage back through both the maternal and paternal bloodlines.